emberjs/website/source/guides/router_primer.md

-If one examines the sample code thus far, one will note that both `ShoesController` and `CarsController` are, and have been, `ArrayController` since the very beginning of this document.
+If one examines the sample code thus far, one will note that both `ShoesController` and `CarsController` are, and have been, `ArrayController` since the very beginning of this guide.
 For controllers that don't manage a collection of array-like data there is `Ember.ObjectController` whose content variable is, unsurprisingly, an `Object`.